nanoMFG/nanodiam/docs/nanodiam-SPD-1.0.0.md

 How does it fit into the overall objectives for the nano **manufacturing** node?
 Who will use this software?
 -->
 The key benefit of developing this tool will be to more efficiently analyze the Raman spectra of nanodiamonds.
-It will be similar in concept to the Graphene Raman Fitting Tool, and the primary users of this software will consist of researchers growning nanodiamond samples.
+It will be similar in concept to the Graphene Raman Fitting Tool, and the primary users of this software will consist of researchers studying nanodiamond samples.